wp-plugins/woocommerce-custom-tab-lite/readme.txt

 2. By this page you can Enable/Disable your plugin.
 3. This screenshot shows the page to edit existing tab.
 4. This screenshot shows how custom tabs are shown on your site.
+5. You can also add shortcode in the custom tabs.
+6. You could  Sort, Re-order, Rename or Enable/Disable the default tabs as per your requirement.

 == Changelog ==

+= 1.3 - 05/11/2015 =
+* Bug Fixes.

 = 1.2 - 14/10/2015 =
 * Fix shortcode functionallity in tabs.